skyepaphora/TimeSeries_FA24/Workshop_Files/readme.md

     - RStudio
     - Rtools (windows) **or** xcode command line tools (mac)
     - required packages (see below)
+2. Be sure to bring your laptop to class, with the above programs installed.

 For further info, please review the software guide documents on my github.

-Code to install required packages: `install.packages(c("knitr", "tinytex", "tidyverse", "quarto", "devtools", "itsmr"))`
+Code to install required packages: \
+`install.packages(c("knitr", "tinytex", "tidyverse", "quarto", "devtools", "itsmr"))`

-2. Be sure to bring your laptop to class, with the above programs installed.

 ## Workshop Agenda